 \subsection{Personalized Self-Training}

 Self-training intends to extract semantic information from unlabeled data by adding high-confidence prediction nodes and their labels from each class to the training set.
-Inspired by it, we propose an incremental sampling and personalized self-training (PeST) strategy in unsupervised scenarios.
+Inspired by it, we propose an incremental sampling and personalized self-training (PeST) strategy in unsupervised scenarios, as shown in Figure \ref{g4}.
 Moreover, we demonstrate its effectiveness in experimental and theoretical aspects, respectively.